Our Senior Management Team

 Find Mark on LinkedIn.

-Tom Whalen, Vice President, Applied Research, Engineering & Specialized Testing Services
+Tom Whalen, Senior Vice President, Applied Research, Engineering and Specialized Testing Services

 In this role, Tom oversees both C-FER and our sister company, InnoTech Alberta, in derisking technologies through applied research and specialized testing.
 He continues to act as the Managing Director of C-FER Technologies, a position he has held since January 2023.
 In this position, he acts as C-FER’s Chief Executive Officer and reports directly to C-FER’s Board of Directors.